Caroline Bergvall is a mesmerising performer

 Serge Lasvignes, Centre Pompidou Paris

 Projects alternate between books and printed matter, collaborative performances, site-specific installations and soundworks.
 She has a strong interest in interdisciplinarity work and her pieces are often developed through the exploration of material traces, literary documents, historical languages as well as hidden or forgotten knowledge.
 Her sparse textual, spatial and audio works often expose hidden or difficult historical and political events.
-Of which, the book, performance and installation Drift (2014-2018), and the multi-year performances of Ragadawn and its Laanguage Station research across mutliple linguistic geographies (2016-2020).
+Of which, the book, performance and installation Drift (2014-2018), and the multi-year performances of Ragadawn and its Language Station research across mutliple linguistic geographies (2016-2020).

 Photo credit: Thierry Bal